 Seniors who aren’t mentally and physically active experience higher rates of obesity, diabetes, depression, and social anxiety.
 Many caregivers have a difficult time coming up with fun, safe, and engaging activities for seniors who have limited mobility.
 If this sounds like your situation, take a look at these eight activities that can leave your loved one feeling happier and healthier.

 Video games are no longer just for children, and many professional caregivers and therapists now use this technology to help seniors stave off age-related cognitive decline.
 Devices such as the Wii and Xbox Kinect allow seniors to play games without having to master gaming controllers.
 They can be used to play virtual golf and archery from the comfort of their couch or favorite chair.

 With the help of professional caregivers, seniors can enjoy their favorite games and activities at home.
 There are many reasons seniors might need assistance at home.
 Some may require regular mental stimulation due to an Alzheimer’s diagnosis, while others might only need part-time assistance with exercise and basic household tasks.
-Home Care Assistance is a leading Santa Rosa, CA, in-home care provider.
+Home Care Assistance is a leading Santa Rosa home care provider.
 Families rely on our expertly trained caregivers to help their senior loved ones maintain a high quality of life.